 to provide polyphony and chant for celebrations of the traditional Latin Mass (also known as the usus antiquior

 or Extraordinary Form of the Roman Rite).
 In this way, the group fulfils its objective of performing sacred music in the context for which it was composed – the worship of God during Solemn Mass.

 The group regularly provides music for special events and pilgrimages organised by The Latin Mass Society of England and Wales, including the annual pilgrimages to Aylesford and Walsingham.
-Cantus Magnus also sings regularly at Masses arranged by Juventutem London, a Catholic organisation for young people with a love of traditional liturgy.
+Cantus Magnus also sings frequently at Masses arranged by Juventutem London, a Catholic organisation for young people with a love of traditional liturgy.